 1920 Eugene O'Neill's first full-length drama, Beyond the Horizon, opens at the Morosco Theatre.
 The drama of the Mayo brothers and the woman they both love stars Richard Bennett, Robert Kelly, and Elsie Rizer.
 It wins the Pulitzer Prize for Drama.

-1923 Broadway columnist Liz Smith is born in Ft.
-Worth, Texas.
+1923 Broadway columnist Liz Smith is born in Fort Worth, Texas.

 1925 Tony Award-winning performer Elaine Stritch is born in Detroit.
 Her Broadway appearances include Sail Away, Company, Pal Joey, A Delicate Balance, and her Tony-winning solo show, Elaine Stritch at Liberty.

 1926 James Rennie is The Great Gatsby at the Ambassador Theatre.
 Also starring Florence Eldridge and Elliot Cabot, the adaptation of F. Scott Fitzgerald's novel by Owen Davis runs 14 weeks.
 George Cukor directs.